xyxj1024/xyxj1024.github.io/_posts/2022-07-17-side-channels-seedlab.md

 ### Observing Out-of-Order Execution and Branch Prediction by CPUs

+Both Intel and AMD use micro-ops, which can be seen as a simplified RISC machine that runs inside the CPU.
+All instructions from the x86 ISA are then dynamically decoded into their corresponding micro-ops, and are then executed on much simpler execution units.
+This instruction splitting makes it possible to *reorder* the execution of micro-ops to achieve performance gains. x86 architecture maintains a FIFO buffer of micro-ops in their original order while executing them *out of order*, called **reorder buffer (ROB)**{: style="color: red"}.

 A processor can execute past a branch without knowing whether it will be taken or where its target is, therefore executing instructions before it is known whether they should be executed.
-If this speculation turns out to have been incorrect, the processor can discard the resulting state without architectural effects and continue execution on the correct execution path[^8].
+If this speculation turns out to have been incorrect, the processor can discard the resulting state without architectural effects and continue execution on the correct execution path[^9].
+This feature, orthogonal to out-of-order execution, is called *speculative execution*.

 In Section 11.7 of [Intel's Software Developer's Manual: Vol. 3A](https://www.intel.com/content/www/us/en/architecture-and-technology/64-ia-32-architectures-software-developer-vol-3a-part-1-manual.html), *implicit caching*, which occurs on the P6 and more recent processor families due to aggressive prefetching, branch prediction, and TLB miss handling, is defined as the situation "when a memory element is made potentially cacheable, although the element may never have been accessed in the normal von Neumann sequence."